kianzohoury/machina-labs-sol/README.md

 ##### Down-sampling

 Following data normalization, I down-sampled the point clouds to initially a maximum of 2048 points, but later found 1024 to be easier to work with (due to computational constraints).
 This was done by simply uniformily random sampling indices of the point cloud array to remove from the whole point cloud.
 Note, this is not the same as scaling (e.g. scaling the 3D object described by the point cloud to be larger or smaller).
-This is done in the `__getitem__()` function of `NoisyShapeNetCore`:
+This is done in the `__getitem__()` function of `ShapeNetCore`:
 ```python
 # downsample to max_points if necessary
 if num_points > self.max_points: